Syllabus

 Overview

-This course surveys modern statistical methods for analyzing censored time-to-event data in clinical, epidemiological, sociological, and engineering studies.
-We provide intuitive explanations of statistical theory, such as counting-process martingale, to address real-world problems and build problem-solving skills.
-The course combines methodological exposition with extensive case studies, primarily from health sciences research (sample R/SAS code will be provided).
-The focus is on the application of data analysis and study design.
+This course surveys modern statistical methods for analyzing censored time-to-event data arising in clinical, epidemiological, sociological, and engineering studies.
+We emphasize intuitive explanations of statistical theory, such as counting-process martingales, to address real-world problems and develop practical problem-solving skills.
+The course combines methodological exposition with extensive case studies, primarily drawn from the health sciences.
+Sample R and SAS code will be provided throughout.

 Course Structure

 The course consists of three parts.
-The first part covers methods for univariate event times, e.g., Kaplan–Meier curve, log-rank test, and Cox proportional hazards model.
-The second part extends to complex outcomes such as recurrent events, multivariate events, (semi-)competing risks, joint survival and longitudinal data analysis, multistate data, and composite endpoints.
-The third part explores cutting-edge topics, including causal inference and machine learning for censored data.
+The first part covers methods for univariate event times, including the Kaplan–Meier estimator, log-rank tests, and the Cox proportional hazards model.
+The second part extends these ideas to more complex outcomes, such as recurrent events, multivariate events, (semi-)competing risks, joint modeling of survival and longitudinal data, multistate processes, and composite endpoints.
+The third part introduces selected modern topics, including causal inference and machine learning for censored data.

 Learning Outcomes

-• Understand the features of censored data and their impact on statistical inference.
+• Understand the defining features of censored data and their implications for statistical inference

-• Select appropriate non- and semi-parametric methods for various data types.
+• Select appropriate nonparametric and semiparametric methods for different types of time-to-event data

-• Evaluate and verify assumptions for estimation and inference.
+• Evaluate and assess modeling assumptions for estimation and inference

-• Apply statistical procedures to solve real-world problems using R (or SAS).
+• Apply statistical procedures to real-world problems using R (or SAS)

-• Clearly interpret and present analytical results to address substantive questions.
+• Clearly interpret and communicate analytical results in response to substantive scientific questions

 Prerequisites

-Students should have foundational knowledge in random variables, expectation, variance, and maximum likelihood estimation, as well as introductory courses in hypothesis testing (e.g., t-test, ANOVA) and (generalized) linear regression models.
+Students should have foundational knowledge of random variables, expectation, variance, and maximum likelihood estimation, as well as introductory coursework in hypothesis testing (e.g., t-tests and ANOVA) and (generalized) linear regression models.
 Prior experience with R or SAS is helpful but not required.

 Time and Location